 Contact FDA MedWatch

-The FDA is responsible for protecting the public health by ensuring the safety, efficacy and security of drugs (medications), biological products, medical devices, our nation’s food supply, cosmetics, and products that emit radiation.
+The FDA is responsible for protecting public health by ensuring the safety, efficacy, and security of drugs (medications), biological products, and medical devices.

-Visit FDA’s MedWatch to voluntarily report a serious adverse effect, product quality problem, product use error or product failure that you suspect is associated with the use of an FDA-regulated drug, biologic, medical device, dietary supplement or cosmetic.
+Visit FDA MedWatch to voluntarily report a serious adverse effect, product quality problem, product use error, or product failure that you suspect is associated with the use of an FDA-regulated drug, biologic, medical device, dietary supplement, or cosmetic.
+You or your health care provider can make a report online or by calling 1-800-332-1088.
 You can also report suspected counterfeit medical products to the FDA through MedWatch .
-You can also use the contact information provided below:

 Subscribe to MedWatch Safety Alerts

-FDAs MedWatch program offers several ways to help you stay informed about the medical products are prescribed, administered, or dispensed every day.
-Get safety alerts delivered to your inbox.
-To subscribe, join the MedWatch email list.
-Learn more about the MedWatch E-list.
-You can also follow MedWatch on Twitter by following @FDAMedWatch .
+FDA MedWatch also offers several ways to help you stay informed about medical products that are prescribed, administered, or dispensed every day.
+You can sign up to receive the MedWatch E-list , which delivers safety information to your email inbox.
+You can also follow MedWatch on Twitter @FDAMedWatch .

 NIMH is the lead federal agency for research on mental disorders.
 NIMH does not provide medical advice, endorse, or recommend specific medications, or provide treatment referrals.

 Resources that may help you find treatment services in your area are listed on NIMH's Help for Mental Illnesses webpage.
 You can find information about NIMH-supported clinical research studies on NIMH's clinical trials webpage.

 Reports from the Agency for Healthcare Research and Quality